britthurston/Mobile-Dispatch/README.md

 I began the re-design by starting from the very beginning; research.

 I wanted to understand what is was that we were trying to accomplish at the root.
-I chatted with Police Cheifs, sat in dispatch centers and even road along with officers.
+I chatted with Police Chiefs, sat in dispatch centers and even road along with officers.

 After many conversations with users and many productive discussions with my team.
 We started with a map-centric approach.